luyadev/luya/docs/guide1.0/app-menu.md

 Link syntax in CMS blocks
 ------------------------

 We have built some small helper commands you can use whever you are in your cms.
-You can also parse our own content with `cms\helpers\TagParser::convert($content)`.
+You can also parse our own content with `luya\TagParser::convert($content)`.

 |Link syntax|Output|Description
 |----       |----  |---